Sairyss/domain-driven-hexagon/README.md

 It's all about investing only in the tests that yield the biggest return on your effort.

+Behavioral tests can be divided in two parts:

+- Use cases tests in isolation, with all I/O mocked and injected.
+This makes tests fast so they can be run all the time before committing/pushing.
+- Full e2e tests which test a use case from end-user standpoint.
+Instead of injecting I/O mocks those tests usually have all infrastructure up: like database, API routes etc. Those tests check how everything works together and are slower so can be run only before deploying.
+It is a good practice to have e2e tests independent from project's code.
+In bigger projects e2e tests are written by a separate QA team.

 Read more:

 - [Pragmatic unit testing](https://enterprisecraftsmanship.com/posts/pragmatic-unit-testing/)